suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 ## Limit (WHERE) the rows that will be considered when joining/selecting

-Next up we should look to _limit_ the data based on the details of the problem we are trying to solve.
-We noted that the `Product` `Name` needs to be limited to those for a `Flowbee` so lets use that detail.
+Next up, we should look to _limit_ the data based on the details of the problem we are trying to solve.
+We noted that the `Product` `Name` needs to be limited to those for a `Flowbee`, so lets use that detail.

 In order to limit the results we add a `WHERE` clause and specify the table/column to use and the value to compare to.